lm-Ashish-Shinde/QR_POC/readme.txt

 so here we are using go-qrcode.v2 which is updagrade to go-qrcode

-go-qrcode.v2 is a major upgrade from v1, and it is not backward compatible. v2 redesigned the API, and it is more flexible and powerful.
+go-qrcode.v2 :- is a major upgrade from v1, and it is not backward compatible. v2 redesigned the API, and it is more flexible and powerful.
 Features are split into different modules (according to functionality).

+error correction:- This allows the code to still be readable even if it's slightly damaged or obscured.
+Higher error correction levels can increase the size of the QR code slightly.